Welcome, Guest. Please login or register.

 Can I upload music composed on other machines than the Amiga?

 Of course you can.
 Our only rule is: the music has to be composed by an (ex) Amiga composer and not by anyone else!
-We receive a lot of tunes on our FTP that will never be included for the simple reason that they don't match AMP requirements, so please check the files you submit.
+We receive a lot of tunes on our Cloud that will never be included for the simple reason that they don't match AMP requirements, so please check the files you submit.

 Can I upload my own newly released MIDI, MP3 or OGG scores to AMP?